-- Use secondary indicators, in addition to colour, for graphs and charts e.g. patterns or shading - Audit worksheets, textbooks, websites and other resources equipment for potential problems. e.g. training bibs - Avoid relying on colour alone to assess understanding - Regularly ask your child, out of earshot of other students, if they are experiencing difficulties that may be related to their condition - encourage them to voice any concerns
+- Use secondary indicators in addition to colour e.g. use patterns or shading for graphs and charts, use colour blind friendly magnets for tactical training - Audit worksheets, textbooks, websites and other resources and equipment for potential problems - Avoid relying on colour alone to assess understanding e.g. check training bib colours can all be distinguished - Regularly ask your child, in private, if they are experiencing difficulties that may be related to their condition - encourage them to voice any concerns